waveform80/picamera/docs/quickstart.rst

 .. note::

-    Note that :meth:`~picamera.PiCamera.wait_recording` is used above instead of :func:`time.sleep`.
+    Note that :meth:`~picamera.camera.PiCamera.wait_recording` is used above
+    instead of :func:`time.sleep`.
 This method checks for errors (e.g. out of disk space) while the recording is running and raises an exception if one occurs.
-If :func:`time.sleep` was used instead the exception would be raised by :meth:`~picamera.PiCamera.stop_recording` but only after the full waiting time had run.
+If :func:`time.sleep` was used instead the exception would be raised by :meth:`~picamera.camera.PiCamera.stop_recording` but only after
+    the full waiting time had run.

 This example demonstrates starting a preview, setting some parameters and then capturing an image while the preview is running::